Where is Ephesus? & Quick Overview

 No. There is no dress code for Ephesus.
 However, water, sunscreen, a hat, and comfortable shoes are strongly recommended.

-Ephesus Ancient City is approximately 80 km. away from the center of Izmir.
+Ephesus Ancient City is approximately 80 km away from the center of Izmir.
 The driving distance between Izmir and Ephesus is around 1 hour.
 However, Ephesus is only 50 kilometers away from the airport.

 Ephesus is approximately 15 km away from Kusadasi.
 The driving distance between Kusadasi and Ephesus is around 25 minutes.